 There was a brief window of time between 2002 and 2007 when cellphones suddenly had tiny cameras and anybody could take photographs anywhere at anytime.
 Smartphones did not yet exist and ever-present social media was still years away.
 With no audience, who were these inconveniently-formatted, poorly-composed, garishly-exposed, low-resolution, blurry snapshots for?
 This collection of orphaned photos is from a more innocent time, free from the burden of documenting a curated life.

-$20 | Available online
+$20 | Available now!

 Paperback, 72 pages, 9 × 7 inches, 72 illustrations